pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 # 2. Robot tasks

+The roboter tasks are divided into two parts.
+The exercise tasks can be done with help of [NIBO burger Coding Tutorial](https://www.roboter.cc/index.php?option=com_wrapper&view=wrapper&Itemid=63).

+## Excercise tasks

+ToDo (Flashing LED and so on)

+## Master tasks

 The following 5 tasks must be mastered, whereas the apprentice can choose the order by himself.

 ### Round trip